Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Q: Are micro-scratches normal on a car?

 Some micro scratches are normal and unavoidable if you frequently use your car.
-You’ll only avoid all micro scratches only when the vehicle is still in the showroom.
+You’ll only avoid all micro scratches when the vehicle is still in the showroom.
 Micro scratches are also known as swirl marks.
 They do not go beyond the clear coating; you can remove them by polishing or buffing the car.

 Q: Is it worth fixing scratches on a car?